mlcommons/ck/docs/mlperf-automation/tasks/task-image-classification.md

 You can see explore available packages in the [CK-ML GitHub repo](https://github.com/ctuning/ck-ml/tree/main/package) or using the [cKnowledge.io platform](https://cKnowledge.io/c/package).

-## Pull CK repo with the latest MLPerf automations from OctoML:
+## Pull CK repo with the latest MLPerf&trade; automations from OctoML:
 ```
 ck pull repo:octoml@mlops
 ```